yssarma/sanskrit-notes/README.md

 </h3>

-There are six Vedangas to support the functions of Vedas.
-They are:
+**There are six Vedangas to support the functions of Vedas.
+They are:**
 1. Astronomy and Astrology
 2. Niruktam
 3. Vyakaranam
 4. Siksha (Phonetics)
 5. Kalpam (knowhow of rituals)
 6. Chendas (Prosody)

-In which Sutrapataha is the main book and the others are supportive.

 A brief information of these vedangas are given as per the rishi who had narrated them.